heliosproj/HeliOS/README.md

 Also, special thanks to [Gil Maimon](https://github.com/gilmaimon) for the super-cool website [ArduBadge](https://www.ardu-badge.com/).
 # License
 HeliOS is copyrighted open source software licensed under the Free Software Foundation's GNU General Public License Version 3.
 The license can be found [here](/LICENSE.md).

+Microsoft Windows and Microsoft Visual C++ are registered trademarks of Microsoft Corporation in the United States and/or other countries.
 # Important
 HeliOS is **not** certified for use in safety-critical applications.
 The HeliOS source code, whether in full or in part, must **never** be used in applications where a risk to life exists.